4. Runtime SDK & Extensions

 Summaryβ

 This tutorial introduced advanced usage of MoveIt Pro for customizing and deploying robotic applications.
-You learned how to use the moveit_pro CLI, create and extend robot configuration packages, develop custom behaviors, and integrate with external ROS interfaces.
+You learned how to use the moveit_pro CLI, create and extend robot configuration packages, develop custom Behaviors, and integrate with external ROS interfaces.
 You also saw how to run Objectives programmatically using the MoveIt Pro SDKβequipping you with the tools to build and deploy production-grade robotic systems.